siquylee/slack-translator/README.md

 * We also have this [handy video walkthrough](https://youtu.be/us2zdf0vRz0) for setting up this project with Glitch.

 Update the `.env` file with your newly acquired tokens.
+The content of .env file is:

 ```
 clientId=<YOUR-VALUE>